art1415926535/graphene-sqlalchemy-filter/README.rst

 --------------

 Filters
 =======

 FilterSet class must inherit ``graphene_sqlalchemy_filter.FilterSet`` or your subclass of this class.

-Metaclass must contain the sqlalchemy model and fields.

 There are three types of filters: